Image of parent teaching her child about loans.

 Should I use an unsecured loan?

 If your credit score is lacking, a lender is likely to stick you with a higher interest rate – assuming you’re actually approved.
-A higher rate may make it more difficult to afford the monthly payments, putting your credit score at further risk.
-If you’re concerned about making payments in full and on time, consider improving your credit score before applying for an unsecured loan.
+A higher rate can make it harder to afford the monthly payments, putting your credit score at further risk.

 Final Thoughts

 Unsecured loans come in several forms and can offer numerous benefits to borrowers looking to consolidate their debt, make a large purchase or finance a home improvement project without using their property as collateral.
+Without you offering collateral to secure the loan, lenders will pay closer attention to your credit score and overall credit profile, though.

 Miranda Crace